thepenguinn/lunatikz/README.md

 \includegraphics [any optional arguments] {tikzpics/onecircle.pdf}
 ```

+It could be a relative path or an absolute one.
+Just pretend that there is a
+`.pdf` file beside the `end pic` that you want to include, with the same
+basename and `.pdf` extention.
+And LunaTikZ will do the rest of the **Magic**.

 ### Sub Pics

 Sub pics are the pics that can be other pic's dependencies.
 They don't have the
 typical `begin` `end` blocks.
-Instead they will have a `subcircuit` definition and
+Instead they will have a `subcircuit` definition
-activation blocks.
-And they can also contain the any other `newcommand` definitions
+and activation blocks.
+And they can also contain the any other `newcommand`
-that will act on the above subfigure after its been drawn.
-Maybe, like a newcommand
+definitions that will act on the above subfigure after it's been drawn.
+Maybe,
-to label the above subfigure.
-So that you only need to draw the labels, when you
+like a newcommand to label the above subfigure.
+So that you only need to draw
-need them.(If you are using this subfigure in some other subfigure, then you will
+the labels, when you need them.(If you are using this subfigure in some other
-be implementing another newcommand to draw its labelling in its pics file.)
+subfigure, then you will be implementing another newcommand to draw its
+labelling in its pics file.)

-Typical Content of a Sub Pic will be:
+Typical content of a Sub Pic will be:

 ```latex
 \ctikzsubcircuitdef{subfigonecircle} {